spike12209/aquabot-2/README.md

 are stored and can be compared to other frames during the replay phase to detected differences between runs.

+### When we capture user input
+User input is capture once the control loose it focus.
+In the validation/focus life cycle of events, this event is fired last and it will fire only if the input is valid (assumig there are validations).
+Once the user input is captured, as far as Aqua concerns, the input *is* valid.
+(This asumption applies to user input, only.
+Calculated values could be wrong.

+At this point you may wonder "But what happens if I'm also handleing the LostFocus event?".
+The anwser is nothing.
+You can continuing using it as long as you don't hook the handler after you called Aqua.Watch.
+(Our handler is hooked last, so your handlers will be called first.
+There is no problem at all).

 ## Replay phase
 As we mentioned above, aqua creates a script to capture user inputs and